 The benefits fall into a few categories:

 Pest deterrence - Aromatic plants (basil, mint, marigolds) can confuse or repel insects that locate host plants by smell.
-Basil near tomatoes really does reduce aphid and thrips populations.
+Basil near tomatoes reduces aphid pressure in field and lab trials; it has been associated with reduced thrips populations in some trials, though the thrips evidence is less conclusive than the aphid data (Hummelbrunner & Isman, Journal of Chemical Ecology, 2001).

 Trap cropping - Some plants attract pests away from your main crop.
 Nasturtiums are aphid magnets - they’ll swarm nasturtiums and leave your vegetables alone.